Jasu/gemini-pda-buildroot/README.md

 and you will need to copy it to `configs/defconfig` yourself to preserve your changes.

+## Running the kernel without flashing

+You can `kexec` into the new kernel dynamically.
+To facilitate this, there are two scripts: `kexecboot.sh` and `run-kexecboot.sh`. `kexecboot.sh` runs on the device, and `run-kexecboot.sh` runs on the host. `run-kexecboot.sh ttyUSB0` opens `ttyUSB0`, writes to the terminal `/usr/local/bin/kexecboot.sh`, and then transfers the latest build results to the PDA.
+The PDA then patches the device tree and `kexec`s into the new kernel.
+Note that the transfer takes about a minute, so it's not significantly faster than booting to Gemian and `dd`ing the image to recovery.

+You can make `scripts/custom-after-build.sh` run `run-kexecboot.sh` after every build.

 ## Directory structure

 | Directory                       | Description                                                    |